ParjitaMunshi/ParjitaMunshi/README.md

 ### Hi there 👋

-Data science enthusiast and student constantly learning new skills in machine learning, statistical analysis, and data visualization.
-Passionate about using data to uncover insights and solve real-world problems.
-Proficient in Python, SQL, and Git.
-Currently pursuing a degree in data science and eager to contribute to open source projects and collaborate with fellow data enthusiasts.
+A curious mind with a passion for data-driven decision making.
+Currently learning Python, SQL, and machine learning algorithms to build predictive models and gain insights from data.
+Excited to contribute to the data science community and collaborate on projects.Actively seeking internship opportunities to gain hands-on experience in the field